 About Brief Therapy

-Brief Therapy is designed to make therapy more accessible and easier to leave.
-My aim is to make myself redundant, so you no longer need me and you can move on in your life.
-Whether we meet for a single session or a few more is your choice.
+Whatever your preference, my aim is to make every session count, and to enable you to move towards your goals so that you can move on in your life.
+Whether we meet for a single session, a few more, or for longer-term support, is your choice.
 Some of the things that people consult me about are listed below:

 A wide range of simple techniques can help alleviate the symptoms of depression.
 The evidence shows that these techniques work extremely well for many people, even those whose depression is quite severe.